AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/quick-setup.md

    # Provide `admin` as the admin user's password
    ```

-AEM SDK will start and automatically launch on [http://localhost:4502](http://localhost:4502).
+AEM SDK starts and automatically launches on [http://localhost:4502](http://localhost:4502).
 Log in using the following credentials:

 + Username: `admin`
 + Password: `admin`

 ## Download and install WKND Site package

-This tutorial has a dependency on __WKND 0.3.0+'s__ project (for content).
+This tutorial has a dependency on __WKND 2.1.0+'s__ project (for content).

 1. [Download the latest version of `aem-guides-wknd.all.x.x.x.zip`](https://github.com/adobe/aem-guides-wknd/releases)
 1. Log in to AEM SDK's Package Manager at [http://localhost:4502/crx/packmgr](http://localhost:4502/crx/packmgr) with the `admin` credentials.